I've been an online writer for more than 10 years. I enjoy writing about music, true crime, cats and Canadian politics.

-In February 2017, after an eight-year court battle, an Ontario Superior Court judge found the federal government failed to prevent on-reserve children from losing their Indigenous identity after they were forcibly taken from their homes.
+In February 2017, after an eight-year court battle, an Ontario Superior Court judge found that the federal government failed to prevent on-reserve children from losing their Indigenous identity after they were forcibly taken from their homes.
 Justice Edward Belobaba said Canada breached its "duty of care" to the children and ignored the damaging effects of the Ontario-led program.

-"This is a day where Canada really is a hero, because this is the first country, in a world of increasing divisiveness, that has said we respect and recognize the right to a cultural identity," said Jeffery Wilson, the lawyer who represented the Ontario survivors.
+"This is a day where Canada really is a hero because this is the first country, in a world of increasing divisiveness, that has said we respect and recognize the right to a cultural identity," said Jeffery Wilson, the lawyer who represented the Ontario survivors.
 "No amount of money can compensate for the harm that was suffered, but it's a step in the right direction.
 It's partly symbolic."

-Justice Edward Belobaba's ruling in the Ontario class-action lawsuit paved the way for some sort of financial settlement, after Minister Carolyn Bennett said the federal government would not appeal the ruling.
+Justice Edward Belobaba's ruling in the Ontario class-action lawsuit paved the way for some sort of financial settlement after Minister Carolyn Bennett said the federal government would not appeal the ruling.

 The settlement amount is less than the $1.3 billion the lawsuit sought on behalf of about 16,000 Indigenous children in the province who claimed they were harmed by being placed in non-Indigenous homes under the terms of a federal-provincial child services agreement.
-The settlement is national in scope, and is expected to put an end to most of the 18 related lawsuits that are active throughout the country.
+The settlement is national in scope, and it's expected to put an end to most of the 18 related lawsuits that are active throughout the country.

 Federal Judge Approves Settlement on May 11, 2018